Sparse-Input Neural Network using Group Concave Regularization: Implementation

 To further illustrate the importance of using backward path-wise optimization in regularized neural networks, we investigate variables selection and function estimation of a regression model $Y=f(X)+\epsilon$, where $f(X)=\log(|X_1|+0.1)+ X_1X_2+X_2 + \exp(X_3+X_4)$ with 4 informative and 16 nuisance variables, and each $X_i$ and $\epsilon$ follow the standard normal distribution.
-More details of the simulations are presented in Section 4.
-Figure \ref{fig:path} shows the solution paths of GMCP and GLASSO based on different types of optimization.
-It is observed that non-pathwise optimization leads to fluctuations or variations in the solution path, whereas forward path-wise optimization tends to remain in the same sparse model until transitioning to a full model with a sufficiently small $\lambda$.
-In contrast, backward path-wise optimization using GMCP and GLASSO produces relatively smooth solution paths.
-It should be noted that GLASSO has a tendency to over-shrink the weight vectors of informative variables and include more variables in the model.
-In contrast, GMCP is designed to prevent over-shrinkage and offers a smooth transition from the full model to the null model.
+We present more details of the simulations in Section 5.
+Figure \ref{fig:path} shows the solution paths of GSCAD, GMCP, and GLASSO based on different types of optimization.
+In these plots, each line represents the path of the group weight norm for a single input variable; green lines indicate the four true informative variables and gray dashed lines indicate the sixteen nuisance variables.
+It is observed that non-pathwise optimization (top-left) leads to fluctuations or variations in the solution path, whereas forward path-wise optimization tends to remain in the same sparse model (GMCP, top-middle) or experience fluctuation solutions (GLASSO, top-right), until transitioning to a full model with a sufficiently small $\lambda$.
+In contrast, backward path-wise optimization (bottom panels) yields smoother solution paths for informative and nuisance variables.
+Importantly, GLASSO (bottom-right) tends to over-shrink the weight vectors of informative variables and include more variables in the model, while GSCAD (bottom-left) and GMCP (bottom-middle) are designed to prevent over-shrinkage and offer a smooth transition from the full to the null model.

 In addition to providing stable and smooth solution paths, backward path-wise optimization is advantageous computationally.
 In particular: